npc-villagers/prep/TEAM-AGREEMENT.md

 - In which professional competencies do you each want to develop greater strength?

-  On a case-by-case basis, each person who wants to develop in certain areas can pair together with someone more experienced/comfortable on certain features in an effort to develop their skills.
+  On a case-by-case basis, each person who wants to develop in certain areas can pair together with someone more experienced/comfortable on certain features in an effort to develop their skills, or take on work solo work that would strengthen those areas.

 - Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?